eborodin/oxygen/README.md

 ----

 The rules for data validation
+Let's assume that the PROD data is correct and is our source of truth.
+The rules are the following:

-1. Verify the Page Header
+1. Verify the Page Header (PDF only)
-2. Verify the Report Name
+2. Verify the Report Name (PDF only)
-3. Verify selected data range
+3. Verify selected data range (PDF only)
 4. Verify the column count
 4. Verify the column names
 5. Verify the row count